manos/SPOT-GPS-Tracker-Current-Location-on-Your-Website/README.md

 basic usage
 -----------
+Edit the file, to add your spot_id and file paths, then:

 Just run `spotparse.py -k -m` from cron (every 15 minutes at most), and it will generate a map.
-Edit the file path locations in the script to meet your needs.

 background
 ----------